lanl/MF-LBM/README.md

    ./config.sh
    ./irun.sh new
    ```
    This example simulates nonwetting fluid1 displacing wetting fluid2 in a tube with a spherical obstacle in the center.
 The tube and spherical obstacle are created inside the simulation code.
 Simulation stops when the nonwetting fluid reaches outlet.
-The default run script is for a single GPU system.
+The default run script is for a single GPU card.

 * [`Imbibition in a real rock sample using external rock geometry file`](test_suites/3D_simulation/4.imbibition_external_geometry)
    ```sh